richmeij/randomBits/README.md

 sudo yum install -y http://yum.dockerproject.org/repo/main/centos/7/Packages/docker-engine-1.12.1-1.el7.centos.x86_64.rpm sudo usermod -aG docker *theUserRunningDocker*
 ```
-### get vsts agent docker image (note the version is equel to the host 1.12.1)
+### get vsts agent docker image
+(note the version is equal to the host 1.12.1)
 ```
 sudo docker pull microsoft/vsts-agent:ubuntu-16.04-docker-1.12.1
 ```
 ### start vsts container
 Before you're able to start your new container, you need to create a VSTS_TOKEN.
+This is a private access token you can create in VSTS.
+Note that the hostname is the id of the docker container.
+I created a separate pool for agents which run docker and named it ContainerBuilders.
+Finally the image we based this off is a vsts-agent running on ubuntu + docker 1.12.
 ```
 sudo docker run -e VSTS_ACCOUNT=*accountname*
                 -e VSTS_TOKEN=*token*